 Members of the GWW are working on a diverse range of projects.

-Dr. Amy Bryzgel’s research into Performance Art in Eastern Europe has just recently been published by Manchester University Press.
+Prof. Amy Bryzgel’s research into Performance Art in Eastern Europe has just recently been published by Manchester University Press.

 Dr. Silvia Casini works on The portrait-scan: Imagining the brain between neuroscience and art.

 Dr. Katya Krylova focuses on the visual culture and cinema of Germany and Austria, and her 2017 monograph is entitled The Long Shadow of the Past: Contemporary Austrian Literature, Film, and Culture.

 Mr Alan MacPherson works on